jpegzilla/minervas-akasha/readme.md

 -   data can be structured in as simple or complex a system as you'd like.

 -   deep interconnection, tagging system, search system, and cross-instance multi-user connections allow for powerful cross-referencing of complex data

--   hypostasis structure allows for reflection of data collections into similar, but different structures so old data can be modified and rearranged without tampering with the original data

 -   minerva system tracks and takes care of all the heavy lifting of data organization.